jonxmitchell/ferox-bar-grill/readme.md

 - #### Contact Us Page
   - This will be a simple page where it will be a form for the customer to fill out to be able to ask any general enquries they may have.
   - This will also provide other contact details like the telephone number for the resturant and also the location of the resturant so customers can easily locate the resturant.
+- #### Future Features
+  - In the future I would like to add some interaction / behavour features to the website, for example, I would like to use JavaScript make the forms on the page have event listeners so they are able to be used in more complex ways which can provide a better experience for the customer.
+  - I would like to use an API to be able to pull reviews from a review website like TrustPi;ot to fill the reviews section on the website instead of having to keep manually updating them.

 ## Technologies Used